Who can make an appeal?

 - you should set out your case fully and provide grounds for your appeal in the context of the decision which has been issued to you.
 In effect, the basis on which you believe that this decision is incorrect in line with relevant legislation/regulations/guidelines related to the scheme

 If you are unsure how to do this, you should seek help from a HSE Staff member or from other relevant individuals or bodies which may be able to provide advice/assistance.

 - If you wish to appeal a decision made on an application under the Nursing Homes Support Scheme – ‘Fair Deal scheme’, you have no later than 40 working days after notice of the decision was given.
 This is a statutory requirement under the Nursing Homes Support Scheme Act 2009( as amended).

-- In many instances, the decision letter from the local office will indicate the time period for making an appeal.
-For most schemes, you have 21 days from the date of the decision in order to lodge the appeal.
+- For most other schemes, you have 21 days from the date of the decision in which to lodge the appeal.
+In many instances, the decision letter from the local office will indicate the time period for making an appeal.

 - The Appeals Service Manager may extend the time limit for initiating an appeal where, in circumstances of a particular case, it is deemed reasonable to do so.

 General Outline of Appeal Process

 In some instances, it may be possible to resolve the issue identified without the need for an appeal decision to be made by an Appeals Officer.
 This is particularly relevant where a reassessment/review process may be more appropriate.
 We will communicate with you in this regard.